What is Vascular Ehlers-Danlos Syndrome?

 Every vEDS patient experience is different, but the disorder manifests itself in similar ways.
 Those with vEDS often bruise easily and have thin, translucent skin with a lack of subcutaneous (that would be under the skin) tissue.
 Lobeless ears and hypermobility in small joints are common.
 And then there’s the spontaneous rupture thing.
 This means expecting things like a perforated colon (yep, I’ve had that), aneurysms (got em), carotid artery dissection (check), miscarriage and pre-term labor (check, check), collapsed lung (currently not on my medical chart), and aortic dissection (thankfully, not yet).
 Dissection is a fancy medical way of saying your arteries just cannot adult anymore and they promptly tear.

-The life expectancy of someone with vEDS is usually cut short.
-According to Google, the average life expectancy is around 48 years, although I’ve heard that stat may be rising to 50-ish years.
+The life expectancy of someone with vEDS is usually cut short, with the average life expectancy around 50 years.
 Ongoing blood pressure management and quick triage by medical teams that know how to handle vEDS in the event of an acute emergency are key to survival.

 Here’s Why You Might Have Heard of Ehlers-Danlos Before: